-After the CPA anchors are set, tow the river boom to the
+After the CPA anchors are set, tow the river boom to the anchoring cable for attachment.

 After the river boom is attached to the anchor, attach shoreline ropes or cables to the boom.

 After the shoreline ropes or cables are attached, pull the boom toward the shore.
 Ensure that the angle of the boom doesn't exceed the critical angle.